jtwebman/jtwebman.com/README.md

 # JTWebMan.com site

-This is jsut the source code for my jtwebman.com site.
-I am using DocPad to build it out.
+This is my personal website built with [DocPad](https://docpad.org/)

 ## License

 The MIT License (MIT)

-Copyright &copy; 2015+ JTWebMan, Inc., Jeff Turner <jtwebman@gmail.com>
+Copyright &copy; 2015+ JTWebMan, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal